 Hard Drives 120 GB SATA

-Operating System Windows 10 Pro (64 bit only with Intel Processor)
+Operating System Windows 10 and 11 Pro (64 bit only with Intel Processor)

 The Crowley Company pursues a policy of continuous product improvement and reserves the right to change these specifications without notice.